moin-ansari-o8/moin-ansari-o8/README.md

 ## 👨‍💻 Who I Am

 I'm a developer who believes that every bug is just an undiscovered feature in disguise.
 My journey in Computer Science is fueled by an insatiable curiosity and a genuine love for problem-solving.
-I don't just write code—I craft solutions that turn complex challenges into elegant simplicity.
+I don't just write code, I craft solutions that turn complex challenges into elegant simplicity.

 **What defines my work:**
 - 💡 Building with purpose, not just for the sake of building